UPCOMING: EXCEL Import to Create and Update Sales Tax Groups

 f.
 Once the data is loaded into your popup, you can review the information to ensure it is the correct information to update your Sales Tax Groups.
 I have highlighted in yellow the changes that I made to the exported spreadsheet.
 Those changes are reflected correctly, so I am ready to click on "Transfer Data to Document".

 Once the system writes the updates, the pop-up will close and you will return to the Sales Tax Groups list.
-At this point, you need to close and reopen RIMSS to load the new Sales Tax Group information.
+At this point, you need to close and reopen RIMSS to load the new Sales Tax Group information for use on documents.
 Below is the Sales Tax Group list that now reflects the new updates, including the newly added Group.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.